 Over the last few years, free shipping has become more of a given—and before the pandemic, next-day and 2-day shipping were even dangled as an incentive.
-While free expedited shipping isn’t likely in 2021, we still expect to see free standard shipping and free curbside pick-up for purchases made at major retailers (as applicable).
+You should still expect to see free standard shipping (usually for orders over $35) and free curbside pick-up for purchases made at major retailers (as applicable).
 We recommend signing up for newsletters now, so that you’ll get notified of any free shipping promotions between now and the end of December.
 You can unsubscribe after you’re done with your shopping.

 How to return Black Friday purchases

 Return policies vary across stores, but most U.S. retailers extend their windows for returns and exchanges for items purchased in November and most of December.
 Be sure to read the return policy for each site you shop at.
-One particularly novel promotion last year was Newegg’s price-match guarantee: If you purchased an eligible item between November 1 through November 22 and it dropped in price on or before November 30, you were automatically refunded the difference.
+One particularly novel promotion is Newegg’s price-match guarantee, which has returned for a third year: If you purchase an eligible item between November 1 through November 20 and it drops in price on or before November 26, you’ll be automatically refunded the difference.

 Also, before making a purchase, check to see if it’s easy to return the item and if it will cost you anything (like a restocking fee or shipping).
 If you’re not careful, you could lose money on the purchase should you end up not needing it.